UdeS-CoBIUS/G4HumanTranscriptome/README.md

 Check the README.html file in the README folder.
-It will contain all informations about the scripts.
+It contains all information about the data and code.